Minneapolis Institute of Art unveils Native photography exhibition

 “If somebody like me is searching for something like this, there are others who are searching for something like this,” she said.

-After she graduated in 2019, Grey Eagle brought her project to curators at the Minneapolis Institute of Art (Mia) and proposed that they collaborate to put together an exhibition.
-She described the project as for, by, and of Native people.
-The museum was sold.
+After she graduated in 2019, curators at the Minneapolis Institute of Art (Mia) began chatting with Grey Eagle about collaborating together on an exhibition.* She described the project as for, by, and of Native people.
+When it came to supporting the project, the museum was sold.

 The Minneapolis Institute of Art will open “In Our Hands: Native Photography, 1890 to Now” on October 21, displaying a collection of more than 150 photographs of Indigenous people through the lens of Native photographers.
 The exhibition showcases Native photographers from the early days of photography to today, and follows the intersecting histories of Indigenous people, including First Nations, Métis, Inuit, and Native American cultures “from the Rio Grande to the Arctic Circle.”

-Note: *Clarification: This story has been edited to more clearly explain the inception of the exhibition as a collaboration between the three curators involved.